Data security and scams

 What to do if scammed

-If you fall victim to scammers and the PINs you use to identify yourself have become known to third parties, the first thing you should do is block your ID card certificates, change your Mobile ID PINs and delete your Smart ID account.
-Then make a statement to the police and inform the bank (by calling us on 669 0966 from 8:30-19:00 Monday-Friday, sending us a message via the Internet bank or informing us at any branch, presenting proof of ID when doing so).
+2. If you fell victim to a fraud, make a statement to the police and inform the bank by calling us on +372 669 0966 (from 8:30-19:00 Monday-Friday), sending us a message via the Internet bank or informing us at any branch, presenting proof of ID when doing so.

 Report phishing